 At ReCAP, I oversee a staff of 18 people who operate a preservation repository that provides long-term care for and day-to-day access to over 14 million books and documents.
 Libraries have built repositories like ReCAP to ensure the survival of a collection of record.
 The materials in these facilities provide the source materials for needed for individual research and large-scale digitization, and they are the raw materials for a developing national preservation program.

-From 2008-2012, I served as the Preservation Officer for UCLA Library and if you’re interested in the work that’s taking place at UCLA, there’s a weblog for the UCLA Library Preservation Department.
-From 2005-2008, I worked as the Field Service Librarian and Acting Head of Collection Care in the Preservation Division of The New York Public Library, following my time at Indiana University, Bloomington, where I earned my Masters in Library and Information Science and held a series of jobs that culminated in a position as the head of the E. Lingle Craig Preservation Laboratory, from 1999-2005.
+Before joining ReCAP, I worked on preservation and collection management in a variety of settings, large and small, public and private.
+I most recently served as Director of Library and Archives at Brooklyn Historical Society, a 150 year old library, archive, and museum in Brooklyn, NY.
+In 2008, I had the opportunity to start a preservation program for UCLA Library, where I served as Preservation officer until 2012.
+Prior to this, from 2005-2008, I worked as the Field Service Librarian and Acting Head of Collection Care in the Preservation Division of The New York Public Library.
+I began my career at Indiana University, where I earned my Masters in Library and Information Science and held a series of jobs that culminated in a position as the head of the E. Lingle Craig Preservation Laboratory, from 1999-2005.

-I also teach classes for graduate library students, primarily at the Pratt Institute, supervise internships, and give occasional seminars for working professionals and the general public.
-I currently serve as Chair of the the American Library Association (ALA) Preservation and Reformatting Section (PARS) and in past years, served on the steering committee of the California Preservation Program and as the chair of several American Library Association Interest Groups and Working Groups.
+I teach classes for graduate library students at the Pratt Institute, supervise internships, and give occasional seminars for working professionals and the general public.
+I am past-Chair of the the American Library Association (ALA) Preservation and Reformatting Section (PARS), served on the steering committee of the California Preservation Program, and have served as chair of several American Library Association Interest Groups and Working Groups.
 My writing is published in the professional literature and here, at jacobnadal.com.
 My complete C.V. is available on the about page, and is rarely more than a few months out of date.